cryanskl/cryanskl.github.io/_posts/2025/2024-12-30-Create-Github.io.md

 ---
-title: How to create a github.io with Jekyll
+title: How to Create a Github.io Site with Jekyll
 date: 2024-12-30 21:29:00 +0800
 categories: [Tool]
 tags: [website]     # TAG names should always be lowercase